Nūḥ: 21-25 rid the world of the evildoers

 In Verses 21–24, Nuh asks Allah to rid the world of the evildoers because they refused to abandon their idols and encourage others to do the same.

 26-28 disbelievers all drowned

 In Verses 26–28, the disbelievers were all drowned and sent to hell (as a result of the flood).
 Nuh asks Allah to forgive the believers and to destroy the disbelievers because their faith will lead many astray.

 Surah chronology

-The surah is entirely Meccan meaning it was revealed while Muhammad was trying to create a Muslim community in Mecca.
+The surah is entirely Meccan, meaning it was revealed while Muhammad was trying to create a Muslim community in Mecca and before he migrated to Madina.
 According to the Tanzil version, it was the seventy-first surah revealed.
-It was revealed after the sixteenth surah, An-Nahl ("The Bee") and before the fourteenth Ibrahim ("Abraham").
+It was revealed after the sixteenth surah, An-Nahl ("The Bee"), and before the fourteenth surah, Ibrahim ("Abraham").
 According to Theodor Nöldeke, Nūḥ was the fifty-third surah to be revealed.
-It was revealed after the thirty-seventh surah Saaffaat ("Those Who Set The Ranks"), and before the seventy-sixth surah, Insaan or Dahr ("Man" or "Time").
+It was revealed after the thirty-seventh surah, As-Saaffaat ("Those Who Set The Ranks"), and before the seventy-sixth surah, Al-Insaan or Ad-Dahr ("Man" or "Time").